-If no free trade agreement with the EU actually comes into force by 31 December 2020, Great Britain will then be treated like any other third country with customs regulations.
-As a result, prices for British products and for goods exported to Great Britain can be expected to rise.
+Suppose no free trade agreement with the EU comes into force by 31 December 2020.
+In that case, Great Britain will be treated like any other third country with customs regulations.
+As a result, prices for British products and goods exported to Great Britain can be expected to rise.
 Added to this are possible exchange rate fluctuations between the pound and the euro, remittance fees and higher personnel costs for handling the additional export formalities.
-Longer clearance times at border crossings can delay processes or even ruin perishable goods.
+Longer clearance times at border crossings can delay processes or ruin perishable goods.

 Customs formalities for third countries